12 MAR 2017

 In all markets where PMI operates, we monitor volumes and orders to our direct customers.
 In hot spot areas where illicit trade is particularly flourishing, we extend our monitoring more deeply into the supply chain by examining not only the monthly volumes to our third-party manufacturers, but also volumes sold to our indirect customers.

 We employ and continuously refine a set of practices and tools to control our supply chains and prevent the smuggling of our products.
 Forming the acronym ENFORCE, these demonstrate our commitment to halting this problem:

 - Raising awareness to prevent the diversion of our products

 - Employee training

-These activities along with our “three knows” policies (Know Your Customer, Know Your Payment and Know Your Vendor) form the cornerstone of our anti-diversion efforts to fight crime.
+These activities along with our “three knows” policies (Know Your Customer, Know Your Payment and Know Your Vendor) form the cornerstone of PMI's anti-diversion efforts to fight crime.

 Illicit trade in tobacco is not good for us, our shareholders, our legitimate customers, national tax authorities, and society at large.
 It is a crime, it is wrong, and we are working towards a future where the illicit trade of tobacco is eliminated.